 Genuine worship is the expression of unbridled joy as we encounter the God who made us, died to redeem us, and lives to transform us into the very image of His Son!
 It’s so easy to take worship for granted and begin to just go through the motions or rituals of our tradition and lose our focus on God.
-We can even get distracted by serving and lose the joy of the one we serve!
-So, the Psalmist tells us in Psalm 100 that, when we come to worship, we should enter His gates with thanksgiving and go into His courts with praise.
+We can even get distracted by serving and lose the joy of the One we serve!
+So, the Psalmist tells us in Psalm 100 that, when we come to worship, we should “Enter His gates with thanksgiving and go into His courts with praise.”
 Thanksgiving and praise!
-Imagine how charged with life and vitality our worship would be if we did that this weekend when we went to church!
+Imagine how charged with life and vitality our worship would be if we did that every weekend when we went to church!
 Thanksgiving and praise are the evidence of real joy!
 When we worship, we thank God for all He has done and is doing, and we praise God for all that He is!
-Thanksgiving gets us through the gates and, then, praise takes us into His very presence where there is fullness of joy!
+Thanksgiving gets us through the gates and then, praise takes us into His very presence where there is fullness of joy!
 This Psalm provides a model of thanksgiving and praise in the final verses: “Give thanks to Him and praise His name.
 For the LORD is good.
 His unfailing love continues forever, and His faithfulness continues to each generation.”
 Psalm 100: 4-5 (NLT)

 Thank God for His goodness.
 Praise Him for His unfailing love and faithfulness.
 God not only loves, but He is love!
 We praise Him for who He is and thank Him for what He does.
 When we do, we experience the joy of worship!
 I can’t wait to experience that this weekend at church.
 Can you?